The Mobile Web The Lean Back Legacy

 Mobile is changing the face of web browsing with a sizeable portion of monthly unique website visitors having already migrated to mobile.
 This divides between those who visit sites from mobile apps and those who choose a mobile web browser instead.
 User data around this migration reveals significant differences between the type of consumer engagement via a mobile web browser versus and app and desktop.

-- Mobile browser traffic is not simply a scaled down version of overall web traffic with both environments distinct and suitable for different mobile strategies
+- Mobile browser is not simply a scaled version of overall web traffic both environments distinct and suitable different mobile strategies

-- Out of XXX sites mentioned, XXX placed in both the All Web top XXX chart and the Mobile Browser top XXX browsers lend themselves better to the nature of Lean Back and Quick Reference sites
+- Out of mentioned, placed in both the Web top chart and the Browser top

-- Apps lend themselves better to the nature of Lean Forward and long-form consumption
+- Apps lend better to the nature of Forward and long-form consumption

-- For Lean Forward sites, it is easier to migrate consumers from web to apps
+- For Lean sites, it is easier to consumers from web to apps

-- All top XXX mobile browser sites have a Lean Back or Quick Reference proposition as a part of their core service.
+- All top browser sites have a Lean or Quick Reference proposition as part of their core service.

-- None of the top XXX free apps offer a purely Lean Back or Quick Reference XXX of Buzzfeed’s monthly unique visitors come through a mobile browser
+- None of top free apps offer a Lean Back or Quick Reference of Buzzfeed’s monthly unique visitors come through a mobile browser

-- Successful mobile strategies do not have to be app led
+- Successful mobile do not have to be led

-- Apple’s decision to support ad blocking in browsers could result in an app strategy gold rush as content owners seek to take control of their own destinies
+- Apple’s decision support ad blocking in browsers result in an app strategy rush as content owners seek take control of their own

 Companies mentioned in this report: Amazon, AOL, Apple, Bing, Blogger.com, Buzzfeed, CNN, eBay, Facebook, Google, IMBD, LinkedIn, Pandora, Spotify, Twitter, Verizon, Wikipedia, Wordpress, YouTube